apache/qpid-dispatch/doc/notes/policy.md

 ## Policy Authority AMQP Open

 The AMQP Open performative received acceptance is called after the network socket is open and after the AMQP and security handshaking has completed.
-Now both the user identity and the requested service name, contained in the hostname field of the AMQP Open, are known.
+Now both the user identity and the requested application name, contained in the hostname field of the AMQP Open, are known.

-If the Open is allowed then the named policy is installed for this listener to control further operations on this service.
+If the Open is allowed then the named policy is installed for this listener to control further operations on this application.

 If the Open is denied then the error condition and description are returned to the listener.
 The listener is expected to close the connection.

         @param[in] listenername : listener receiving the Open
         @param[in] originhost   : host name of the client system originating the connection
         @param[in] authid       : authorized user name
-        @param[in] servicename  : service named in the Open hostname field
+        @param[in] application  : application named in the Open hostname field

         @param[in,out] policyname     : policy to use if Open is allowed
         @param[in]     policynamesize : size of policy name buffer